 Fortunately, cicadas do not bite or sting so they are not harmful to people or pets.
 They generally leave no lasting damage, except possibly to some young trees and shrubs.
 Tree growth appears to decline the year before the emergence of a brood, because of the increased feeding on roots by nymphs.
 You might find that the cicadas are annoying, although many think the cicadas and their unique life cycle are fascinating.

-Moles feed on nymph cicadas and seem to thrive the year before an emergence, but suffer the following years because of the disappearance of the food source.
+Moles feed on nymph cicadas and seem to thrive the year before they emerge but suffer the following years because of the disappearance of the food source.

 Also, wild turkeys benefit greatly in a cicada emergence year by gorging on the adults on the ground as they die.